 Thus, it was important to us to pick a tour operator that had an aircraft that would take us further than the scene of the crash.
 When researching from afar, it’s hard to know exactly what you’re dealing with, so hopefully our experience can help.

-Out of all the flight operators, Air Services Limited has one of the more impressive [...]
+Out of all the flight operators, Air Services Limited has one of the more impressive websites showing off their fleet and large crew, [...]

 Here’s something you need to know: the difference between tour agents and tour operators.

 Guyana is no stranger to the tourism agency.
 Although, compared to other countries, it has a long way to go tourism-wise, there are still plenty of Guyanese trying to get a piece of those highly valued $, £, and €.
 So, to state what shouldn’t need to be said for the sake of being thorough:A tour operator: owns the boats, planes, boats etc. and employs the guides.
 They have their own offices and market tours themselves.
 A tour agent: books you on an aforementioned tour and tacks on a hefty commission.
-In Guyana, [...]
+In Guyana, it will likely be unclear what you’re booking [...]

 We stepped off the plane and into the nice, warm and muggy air that we have come to know and love growing up in the Southeastern US.